 Acadian is committed to consulting with aboriginal peoples, environmental associations, local residents and other stakeholders in identifying their objectives and their values relating to activities on its timberlands.
 Consultations are performed in a structured manner through regional forest advisory committees ("FAC") in New Brunswick.
 The committees help improve government relations and act as a pulse of the community regarding environmental issues related to forest lands.
-The FACs are used as a resource when developing forest management objectives and reviewing environmental concerns.
+The FACs are used as a resource for reviewing forest management plans and identifying environmental concerns.
 Acadian in New Brunswick has worked cooperatively with local First Nations communities since 1997.
-While relationships with many forest companies have been unsettled, Acadian foresters have worked hard to ensure that interactions with First Nations communities are conducted respectfully.

 Land claims issues with aboriginal peoples in Maine are regarded as having been largely settled in the early 1980's.
 The State of Maine, the U.S. federal government and the Maine Indian tribes negotiated the Maine Indian Claims Settlement Act of 1980 (the "Settlement Act"), which is the legal framework that now governs the relationship between the Maine tribes, the state, and the federal government.
 The Settlement Act was ratified by the tribes and codified into state and federal law.
 Tribal claims to land and damages were resolved with all prior transfers of land to and from the tribes ratified and aboriginal land claims extinguished.